Philosophy

 When I teach, my goals are always threefold: to learn, to connect, and to challenge.

 Learn.
 First, I do not believe that education is a one-way street.
 Educators have as much to learn from students as students do from them.
 I approach the classroom as a co-learning experience.
-In the future, I want to experiment with un-grading.
+While I’m teaching, I also learn more about how to clearly communicate my ideas.

 Connect.
 I typically require students to meet with me at least once during office hours.
 This ‘assignment’ gives me an opportunity to know each of them outside of a classroom setting.
 I learn about their goals, personal, and academic challenges and specifically what they wanted to get out of the course.
 I use these one-on-ones to develop ways to connect the course material to their interests.